1945 Cleveland Rams season: Standings

-Post season
+Postseason

 NFL Championship Game: vs. Washington Redskins

 In the first quarter, the Redskins had the ball at their own 5-yard line.
 Dropping back into the end zone, quarterback Sammy Baugh threw, but the ball hit the goal post (which at the time was on the goal line instead of at the back of the end zone) and bounced back to the ground in the end zone.
 Under the rules at the time, this was ruled as a safety and thus gave the Rams a 2–0 lead.

 In the second quarter, Baugh suffered bruised ribs and was replaced by Frank Filchock.
 Filchock threw a 38-yard touchdown pass to Steve Bagarus to give the Redskins a 7–2 lead.
 But the Rams scored just before halftime when rookie quarterback Bob Waterfield threw a 37-yard touchdown pass to Jim Benton.
 Waterfield's ensuing extra point was partially blocked, with the ball teetering on the crossbar, but it dropped over to give Cleveland a 9–7 lead.

 In the third quarter, the Rams increased their lead when Jim Gillette scored on a 44-yard touchdown reception, but this time the extra point was missed.
 The Redskins then came back to cut their deficit to 15–14 with Bob Seymour's 8-yard touchdown catch from Filchock.
 In the fourth quarter, Washington kicker Joe Aguirre missed two field goals attempts, of 46 and 31 yards, that could have won the game.